 About Mpox

-There is a recent significant increase in cases where mpox is not commonly seen, including in Europe, Canada, the United States, and California.
-While it's important to stay alert on any emerging public health outbreaks, the current risk of getting mpox in the general public is very low.
+While much lower than in 2022, clade II mpox is still present in the United States.
+While it's important to stay alert on any emerging public health outbreaks, the current risk of getting clade II mpox in the general public is very low.

 Important Announcements